Prof. C. M. Madduma Bandara, PhD (Cambridge)

 Chairman

-Professor Madduma Bandara, was educated at the University Peradeniya, Sri Lanka and the University of Cambridge, England.
-At Cambridge he specialized in Fluvial Geomorphology and obtained his Doctoral Degree in 1971.
-He began his academic teaching career at the Colombo University.
-After graduate studies in Cambridge, he returned to his home university of Peradeniya, where he served for over forty years.
-There he became the Head of the Department of Geography and rose to the rank of Professor on Merit.
-Subsequently, he served as the Vice-Chancellor of the same University for three years.
+Professor Madduma Bandara, was educated at the University of Peradeniya, Sri Lanka, and the University of Cambridge, England.
+At Cambridge, he specialized in Fluvial Geomorphology and obtained his Doctoral Degree in 1971.
+Commencing his academic teaching career at the University of Colombo, he returned to his alma mater after obtaining his PhD from Cambridge and served for over forty years.
+There he became the Head of the Department of Geography and rose to the rank of Professor on Merit and finally became her Vice-Chancellor (1994-1997) – a position occupied earlier by illustrious academics such as Sir Ivor Jennings, who later became the Vice Chancellor of Cambridge University.
 On his retirement, he was conferred the title of ‘Emeritus Professor’ by the University Senate.

-Research studies of Professor Madduma Bandara were mostly focused on issues pertaining to environment, land policy, and water resources.
-Some of his key contributions were in the fields of watershed management, coastal zone planning, agro-well development and in the culture-environment inter-face dealing with traditional knowledge systems.
-He had been primarily responsible for the development of the ‘concept of tank cascade systems’, promotion of agro-wells in the dry zone, and in the formulation of first National Environmental Action Plan (NEAP).
-In particular he is well known for his proposal for re-demarcation of the Provinces of Sri Lanka based on river basin watersheds.
+Research studies of Professor Madduma Bandara were mostly focused on issues pertaining to the environment, land policy, and water resources.
+Some of his key contributions were in the fields of watershed management, coastal zone planning, agro-well development, and in the culture-environment inter-face dealing with traditional knowledge systems.
+He had been primarily responsible for the promotion of agro-wells in the dry zone (1970), development of the ‘concept of tank cascade systems’ (1985), (that was subsequently recognized as a Global Agricultural Heritage System by the FAO of the United Nations), and in the formulation of first National Environmental Action Plan (NEAP, 1991).
+In particular, he is well known for his proposal for the re-demarcation of the Provinces of Sri Lanka based on river basin watersheds.
 He has over 100 research papers and publications to his credit, of which some are in reputed international journals.
-He was honoured with a D Sc (Hon.) and received an award of merit from Lanka Jalani (Sri Lanka National Counterpart of the Global Water Partnership), for his contributions to the water sector.
-He is also a Fellow of the National Academy of Sciences of Sri Lanka and the Royal Geographical Society of London.
+His latest publication as Editor in Chief (2021), titled “Freedom Struggles of Sri Lanka: Lessons Learned and the Way Forward” has attracted increasing attention from international academia.
+He was honoured with a DSc (Hon.), and received an award of merit from Lanka Jalani (Sri Lanka National Counterpart of the Global Water Partnership), for his contributions to the water sector.
+He is also a Fellow of the National Academy of Sciences of Sri Lanka and the Royal Geographical Society of London, and was honoured by the Association of Irrigation Engineers of Sri Lanka, for his contributions in the field.